What Is Vacant Home Insurance?

 Vacancy Endorsements: A Cheaper Alternative?

 If your home is expected to be vacant for a shorter window (typically under 3 to 6 months) and your current insurer allows it, a vacancy endorsement can be added to your existing homeowners policy.
-This is often cheaper than purchasing a standalone vacant home policy and restores key coverages that would otherwise be excluded.
+Endorsements typically raise your premium by 15% to 30%, which is often cheaper than purchasing a standalone vacant home policy.

 Ask your current insurer: